fastrgv/RufasCube/README.md

 	[The objective for any iQube is to convert it to solid red]

-**ver 2.1 -- 18nov15**

- * Repaired color error in RGB mode.
- * added iQube options using command line parameters from the set {g,y}.
-A 3rd & 4th skin option is now available by using a "g" or "y" command line parameter for a new game named iQube.
-The objective of this puzzle is to invert the cube by changing its outer color from green or yellow to red.
-And when you do, the letter cues will be in alphabetical order, and the fanfare is sounded.
-Several other interesting patterns are also possible as illustrated in the file "iqube0.gif".
-Note:  the shuffle keys are not intended for this option, yet can be used anyway for a random and possibly easier (using 1) starting position...plus, the autosolver still functions immediately after randomization.
- * RGB skin version now has improved winner test to allow for all valid solutions.
-Note that all the other versions have only 1 valid solution.

-**ver 2.0 -- 20oct15**

- * Initial version of this translation of RufasCube to the Ada language.

 ## what is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts, and compiles and runs on both GNU/Linux and Mac OS-X systems.
-This project serves as a testbed for learning the complexities of modern OpenGL and GLSL.
+This project serves as a testbed for learning the complexities of modern OpenGL, GLSL and the OpenGLAda binding.

 Focusing on portability and freedom, no coding effort or compromise has been made to accomodate proprietary operating systems.
-It relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+It relies on a thick OpenGLAda binding to OpenGL and GLFW by Felix Krause, a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

-The Ada bindings used are thin, so the relationship to C++ methodology is quite transparent.
-Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.

 ## RufasCube Game Introduction
 RufasCube is NOT another Rubic's Cube.
 It's a whole new kind of puzzle.
 A 3x3x3 arrangement of cubelets with the center one missing allows sliding permutations.
 After a randomization, the goal is to restore the cube to its original configuration based on color and alphabetic hints.

 Dragging the cursor rotates the cube for a better view angle.

 Clicking the cursor on a cubelet adjacent to the empty space will slide it into that empty space.
-On laptops you may also hit <return> when the cursor is on the cubelet of choice to select and slide it.
+On laptops you may also hit (return) when the cursor is on the cubelet of choice to select and slide it.
 On MacBooks, a 2-finger tap on the touchpad does the job.

+Zooming can be done with a mousewheel, or a 2-finger drag on MacBooks.

-As indicated on screen, <h> will toggle a help screen.
+As indicated on screen, (h) will toggle a help screen.

-Note that <c> will toggle an alternate skin Color.
+Note that (c) will toggle an alternate skin Color.
 One looks like a rubic cube coloring, and the other is an RGB coloring where red increases in the X-direction, green increases in the Y-direction, and blue in the Z-direction.

 Works on Macs running OS-X and PCs running GNU/Linux.